philc/book-notes/school of life.md

       judged.
 This is not an unimportant piece of progress."
 * Culture (chap 11)
   * (An essay on the differences between classical and romanticism)
-    * Argues Romanticism dominates modern thinking.
+    * Romanticism dominates modern thinking.
 It has many truths to impart, but must be balanced with Classical thinking.
   * "We need to fall silent -- more frequently than we do -- and simply listen."
   * Romanticism: "authenticity is the highest form of morality.
 Politeness is a lid that we place upon our real selves to suppress the truths that could free us."